 Accounting standards establish a minimum threshold for recognizing, and a process for measuring, the benefits of income tax return positions in financial statements.
-The change in the Company's gross unrecognized tax benefits for the years ended December 31, 2022, 2021 and 2020 is summarized as follows:
+The change in the Company's gross unrecognized tax benefits for the years ended December 31, 2023, 2022 and 2021 is summarized as follows:

-If recognized, \$0.1 million and \$1.0 million of the benefits (expense) recorded as of December 31, 2022 and 2021, respectively, would favorably (unfavorably) impact the effective tax rate in future periods.
+If recognized, \$0.2 million and \$0.1 million of the benefits (expense) recorded as of December 31, 2023 and 2022, respectively, would favorably) impact the effective tax rate in future periods.
 The total amount of unrecognized tax benefits is currently not expected to significantly increase or decrease within the next twelve months.

 The Company recognizes interest and penalties related to unrecognized tax benefits as a component of the income tax provision.
-Accrued interest on uncertain tax positions was less than \$0.1 million and \$0.2 million as of December 31, 2022 and 2021, respectively, and is excluded from the unrecognized tax benefits total above.
+Accrued interest on uncertain tax positions was less than \$0.1 million as of December 31, 2023 and 2022, and is excluded from the unrecognized tax benefits total above.
 The gross unrecognized tax benefit is recorded within accounts payable, accrued expenses, and other in the Company's Consolidated Statements of Financial Condition.

 In the normal course of business, Artisan is subject to examination by federal and certain state, local and foreign tax regulators.
-As of December 31, 2022, U.S. federal income tax returns filed for the years 2019 through 2021 are open and therefore subject to examination.
-State, local and foreign income tax returns filed are generally subject to examination from 2018 to 2021.
+As of December 31, 2023, U.S. federal income tax returns filed for the years 2020 through 2022 are open and therefore subject to examination.
+State, local and foreign income tax returns filed are generally subject to examination from 2019 to 2022.